vmware-archive/clarity/_documentation/typography.md

 ##### clr-getTypePropertyValueForDomElement($element-label, $valToGet)

-This SASS function serves as an abstraction of the `clr-getTypePropertyValue` above.
-It performs a lookup against the `$clr-typography-dom-to-type-element` map so that users can use more familiar component/DOM element labels (as listed in the tables above) to access style property values.
+This SASS function serves as an abstraction of the <code>clr-getTypePropertyValue</code> above.
+It performs a lookup against the <code>$clr-typography-dom-to-type-element</code> map so that users can use more familiar component/DOM element labels (as listed in the tables above) to access style property values.

-The function returns a specified style value (from `$valToGet`) from styles for the designated DOM element label (like page_mainHeading).
-Returns an empty string `””` if the DOM element or the style is not found.
+The function returns a specified style value (from <code>$valToGet</code>) from styles for the designated DOM element label (like page_mainHeading).
+Returns an empty string <code>""</code> if the DOM element or the style is not found.

 ###### Parameters